-We give a high priority to teaching of reading and phonics and all staff have been trained to teach Systematic Synthetic Phonics using Twinkl, an accredited scheme.
+We give a high priority to teaching of reading and phonics and all staff have been trained to teach Systematic Synthetic Phonics using Bug Club, an accredited scheme.
 Phase one phonics is started in Nursery with a weekly book focus, songs and rhymes.
+In Foundation the daily lesson is linked to reading and the book corner uses books as a stimulus.